 You can use any filling, even a store bought container of apple butter, prune jam, chocolate, or really anything else.

-I make my own filling by combining all or any of the following ingredients with no particular proportion. it really depends on your pantry and your fantasy:
+I make my own filling by combining all or any of the following ingredients with no particular proportions.
+It really depends on your pantry and your fantasy:

 Lemon peel (I think I gave out this trick before – just cut the peels of any citrus, add sugar and store in a glass jar in the freezer until you need some)